INDIVIDUAL UNIVERSITY FACTS AND STATS

 - Galway has a reputation as a safe, young and student friendly city.
 Students make up 20% of the population and they bring youth, energy and excitement to the city.

 - Maynooth University is simultaneously Ireland’s youngest university and one of its oldest educational institutions.
-With the Universities Act of 1997, the National University of Ireland and the college at Maynooth became the National University of Ireland, Maynooth (Maynooth University), a university in its own right, independent of St Patrick’s College, Maynooth.
+With the Universities Act of 1997, meant the university gained university status and became independent of St. Patricks College.

 - Situated 25km west of Dublin, it is located in Ireland’s only university town, Maynooth.

-- Maynooth University is rapidly expanding with more than 11,000 students.
+- Maynooth University is rapidly expanding with more than 12,000 students, 12% of whom are international students.

 - Over 6% of the student body at Maynooth comprises students with disabilities which is one of the highest participation rates in the country.